-Michael Smith: TeraTech ColdFusion consulting.
+Michaela Light: TeraTech ColdFusion consulting.
 David, tell us a little bit about yourself, David.
 Who are you?

 David T.: Hi.
 Who am I?
 My name's David.
 I'm the CEO of Integral.
 We're going to build FusionReactor, fusion analytics, and fusion.
 I'm working from home today, so this is my home office in the background.

-Michael Smith: What a wonderful home office.
+Michaela Light: What a wonderful home office.
 We're here to talk about the state of the ColdFusion union survey this year.
 What were the most interesting things you saw in that, David?